Application management (legacy)

 Native applications are developed for specific platforms or devices.
 Examples include the applications on mobile phones and applications dedicated to the macOS platform.

-For a deep dive on how ForgeRock implements PKCE for native and SPA applications, refer to Authorization code grant with PKCE.
+For a deep dive on how ForgeRock implements PKCE for native and SPA applications, learn more in Authorization code grant with PKCE.

 Web